CodingKoopa/yamdi/README.md

 # Yet Another Minecraft Docker Image

-Yet Another Minecraft Docker Image is a Docker image for running the Spigot and Paper Minecraft server softwares that aims to do everything securely and tactfully.
-This is a fork of [this](https://github.com/AshDevFr/docker-spigot/) setup, but with many changes made with this philosphy in mind:
+Yet Another Minecraft Docker Image is a Docker image for running the Spigot and Paper Minecraft server software that aims to do everything securely and tactfully.
+This is a fork of [this](https://github.com/AshDevFr/docker-spigot/) setup, but with many changes made with this philosophy in mind:
 - The code for both the Docker image building and the script starting up the server should be understandable.
 Important design decisions should be properly documented.
 - The code should be concise, combining statements where it makes sense.
 - The code shouldn't do anything unnecessary.

 The last point is particularly relevant.
 The original setup offers functionality for specifying server properties via environment variables (which does work very well), as well as running it as a `minecraft` user with restricted permissions.
 This image has both of these things stripped out because, as a system administrator, you are expected to:
 - Use [bind mounts](https://docs.docker.com/storage/bind-mounts/) to bind the configuration volume and manually edit the configuration that way.
-- Use a [user namespace](https://docs.docker.com/engine/security/userns-remap/) to have the server run as an unprivledged user.
+- Use a [user namespace](https://docs.docker.com/engine/security/userns-remap/) to have the server run as an unprivileged user.

 These decisions were made because of how, ultimately, Docker does handle these things better and/or than a container-level mechanism can.
-To reiterate, if you're an end-user-ish person looking for a setup that just works with little finicking, then I would recommend the aforementioned setup.
+To reiterate, if you're an end-user type person looking for a setup that just works with little finicking, then I would recommend the aforementioned setup.
 If you are someone that does care about the underlying code and security, then this might be a good setup.
 YAMDI is carefully designed to be secure, work in many different environments, and be customizeable.

 ## Usage
-In this sections, excerpts from both a Bash command line with Docker and a [Docker Compose](https://docs.docker.com/compose/overview/) `yml` configuration, with `version: "3.7"`.
+In these sections, excerpts from both a Bash command line with Docker and a [Docker Compose](https://docs.docker.com/compose/overview/) `yml` configuration, with `version: "3.7"`.
 Reading through this manual is recommended, to take full advantage of what YAMDI has to offer.

 ### Server Type
 The type of server can be specified by setting the `SERVER_TYPE` environment variable.
 Currently supported values are `spigot` (default) and `paper`, case sensitive.